postgresml/pgcat/README.md

 1. Session mode.
 2. Transaction mode (basic).
 3. `COPY` protocol support.
+4. Query cancellation.

 ## Missing

-1. Query cancellation support.
-2. All the features I promised above.
+1. All the features I promised above.
 Will make them soon, promise :-).
-3. Authentication, ehem, this proxy is letting anyone in at the moment.
+2. Authentication, ehem, this proxy is letting anyone in at the moment.

 ## Benchmarks